Nineluj/Nineluj/README.md

 ### Hi there, I'm Julian / Nineluj 👋
+- Working at DraftKings
-- 🎓 Recent Northeastern University CS Graduate
+- 🎓 Northeastern University CS Graduate
 - 🔭 The current project I'm working on is [cloudcrackr][cloudcrackr]
 - 🏴 My main interests are security and cloud computing
 - 🌱 I’m currently learning more techniques to do well at CTFs